-Disability Disciplines, PhD
+Disability Disciplines: PhD

 - Disabilities Studies: Students in this specialization acquire a deeper understanding of the complexities of disabilities in the context of changing demographics and societies.
 Students are able to engage in research activities with individuals with disabilities to understand and provide solutions to these issues.

-- Provide three contacts for letters of recommendation
+- Three letters of recommendation

 International students have additional admissions requirements.